Get Moshi

 Sources

-• Clipboard: grab the image already on the iOS clipboard — useful right after an iOS screenshot, a Safari long-press save, or a copy from another app.
+• Clipboard — appears only when iOS reports a usable item on the clipboard.
+Useful right after an iOS screenshot, a Safari long-press save, or a copy from another app.

 Where the path goes